Who wants mold, fungi and bacteria growing in their dog's shampoo? Besides being gross, It isn't safe!

 Greenwashing = marketing a product as "all natural" to make it sound like a safe non-toxic and all natural product when it is not.

-4-Legger's dog shampoos use rosemary extract, a naturally extracted powerful antioxidant, to serve as a preservative.
+4-Legger's natural dog shampoos use rosemary extract, a naturally extracted powerful antioxidant, to serve as a preservative.
 It is safe, non-toxic, and has been used for hundreds of years!